 The primary care physician is viewed as a key member of the caregiver team and timely communication regarding care plans is provided to the primary care physician and patient families.

-The Division offers state-of-the-art diagnostic studies in the Kohl's Gastroenterology and Nutrition Diagnostic Center.
+The Division offers state-of-the-art diagnostic studies in the Kohl's GI Nutrition and Diagnostic Center.
 More than 4,000 procedures are performed annually and include:

-The Kohl's Gastroenterology and Nutrition Diagnostic Center is also the site for infusion of medications related to gastrointestinal illnesses, pre-procedural preparation and colon cleanouts.
+The Kohl's GI Nutrition and Diagnostic Center (also known as the endoscopy suite) is the site for infusion of medications related to gastrointestinal illnesses, pre-procedural preparation and colon cleanouts.
 Formal physician interpretation and communication is provided with each study.

 We offer world-class, comprehensive inpatient care for GI, hepatology and nutrition-related issues.